Wedding Photographer Checklist

 This cord is a quick and inexpensive way to free your flash from the hotshoe of your camera while still maintaining all of your fancy flash functions (e.g. E-TTL II, rear curtain sync, and high speed sync).
 One way I like to use it is at the end of the wedding reception when everyone is dancing.
 This is the bride and groom’s only real chance to have fun at their wedding and with the off camera flash shoe cord I’m able to use the rear curtain sync on my speedlight, point the flash where I want it and spin my camera to add motion and light trails. -Austin Fausto

 I like using an SB-910connected to an SD-9 battery pack when lighting wedding portraits.
-I recommend flashguns and AA battery packs because they require no outside power source and are very lightweight.
+For your wedding photographer checklist I recommend flashguns and AA battery packs because they require no outside power source and are very lightweight.
 SD-9 packs can be attached easily to light stands and flashguns can be triggered remotely for ease of movement when shooting. -Alex Huff

 I recommend this lens in conjunction with a full frame body because it truly immerses you in the wedding scene.
 In my opinion, it is an extremely versatile wedding photography lens that allows you take stunning wide angle scenes as well as solid portraits.
 If you were to buy only one lens to start learning wedding photography with, a 35mm prime will help you to learn to “zoom with your feet” and get into the action rather than relying on a zoom lens. -Ryan Tubongbanua